Battle of Vistula Lagoon: Background

-The battle
+Battle

 The Prussian ships were led by privateers Vincent Stolle and Matthew Kolmener, of Danzig (now Gdańsk); and Jacob Vochs of Elbing (now Elbląg); with support from troops of the Polish king, Casimir IV Jagiellon.
 Initially the Danzig sailors, facing the incoming Teutonic flotilla alone, had only ten "szniks" (light sail boats common in the Baltic in the 15th century) which were staffed with five hundred men armed with crossbows and arquebuses.
 To delay the enemy, they sank a galley at a narrow part of the Vistula, which blocked the entrance from the lagoon to the river.
 Coming upon the obstacle, von Erlichshausen stalled long enough for the Elbing ships to join up with those of Danzig.
 Together, the two cities had around 30 ships of various types, 600 to 700 armed men, and a similar number of sailors manning the ships themselves.
 Von Erlichshausen ordered a withdrawal into the lagoon where his ships bunched up close to the shore.
 The cities' ships on the other hand, came out of the river into the lagoon and formed themselves into a crescent formation.

 Despite having fewer ships, the Prussians (as more experienced sailors) were victorious.
 They gained control of the Vistula.
 Among the captured knights was Hans Hetzel, the komtur of Memel (Klaipėda).

 Aftermath

-As a result of the battle, Mewe capitulated to Polish forces in 1464, and the Teutonic Navy was eliminated as a viable force.
+As a result of the battle, Mewe capitulated to Polish forces in 1464, and the Teutonic navy was eliminated as a viable force.
 A number of mercenaries in the Order's service, including Bernard Szumborski, left the Teutonic side and signed an independent peace treaty with the Polish king, and the Poles and the Prussian Confederation seized the initiative in the Thirteen Years' War.
-The war itself ended with the signing of the Second Peace of Toruń in 1466 and the incorporation of Royal Prussia, including Gdańsk and Elbląg into Poland.
+The war itself ended with the signing of the Second Peace of Toruń in 1466 and the incorporation of Royal Prussia, including Gdańsk and Elbląg, into Poland.